-Estimates of the different impacts that a project is expected to have can often be drawn from planning and engineering documents that describe why a particular approach or design was chosen for the project, as well as industry technical references and analytical tools and Federal, state, and local government datasets.
+Estimates of the potential project impacts that can support the development of benefits estimates may be drawn from a variety of different sources, including planning and engineering documents that describe why a particular approach or design was chosen for the project, as well as industry technical references and analytical tools and Federal, state, and local government datasets.
 Doing so will help frame the analysis and point toward the types of benefits that are expected to be most significant for a particular project, allowing the applicant to focus its BCA efforts on those areas.
 Applicants should clearly demonstrate the link between the proposed transportation service improvements and any claimed benefits.
 It is important that the categories of estimated benefits presented in the BCA be in line with the nature of the proposed improvement and its expected impacts, as any significant discrepancies can undermine the credibility of the results presented in the analysis.